Need help now?

-Your wellness plan outlines resources to help you address your mental health concerns and achieve your goals.
-A number of factors can determine which resources are the best fit for you, including the nature of your concerns, evidence on best practices, and your time, energy, and readiness for change.
-A wellness advisor will work with you to customize your wellness plan from the full spectrum of mental health resources at UBC:
+Your wellness plan outlines resources to help you address your concerns.
+A number of factors can determine what level of support is the best fit for you, including the nature of your concerns, your goals, and your time, energy, and readiness for change.
+A wellness advisor will work with you to customize your wellness plan from a broad spectrum of mental health resources:

-Each care level varies in intensity and the time, energy, and commitment required to engage in it.
+Each level of support varies in intensity and the time, energy, and commitment required to engage in it.
 The level of intensity, however, does not equate to effectiveness.
-Low intensity levels of care have been found to be as effective as higher levels for many students' concerns.
-The resources in each care level below have been carefully screened and selected by wellness professionals to help you address your mental health concerns to the best of your ability.
+Low intensity levels of support have been found to be as effective as higher levels for many students' concerns.
+The resources in each level of support below have been carefully screened and selected by wellness professionals to help you address your mental health concerns to the best of your ability.

 When you take steps to help yourself, you empower yourself with confidence and skills to achieve what's important to you.
 Visit a mental health professional at Counselling Services to get connected to online programs and tools to help you reach your wellness goals.

 Wellness peers are trained student volunteers at the UBC Wellness Centre.
 They're passionate about answering your health questions and helping you achieve balance.
 As students, they often understand what you're going through and can help connect you with the tips and information you're looking for.
 You can talk to a wellness peer at the Wellness Centre (no appointment necessary), or attend any of several wellness workshops.

 Attending group programs can help you feel supported and put problems into perspective.
 All programs are evidence-based to help you develop effective strategies for managing your concerns in a supportive environment.

-Family doctors at Student Health Services can connect you with specialized care options or specialist referrals to help you take care of your mental and physical health.
+Family doctors at Student Health Service can connect you with specialized care options or specialist referrals to help you take care of your mental and physical health.

 Psychiatrists provide a thorough assessment of your mental health, a customized treatment plan to help address serious mental health concerns, and evaluation.

 Referral for psychiatric can be made from a doctor in Student Health Service.